 Loose Tooth owns FIG publishing and it has on their board FIG's lead as well as Tim Schaffer and others.
 Loose Tooth owns the common stock of FIG Publishing.
 Grasslands is a wholly owned subsidiary of FIG Publishing and enters into a license agreement with the developer, Double Fine, which sets the terms of the agreement regarding the project getting funded.
-That sets up the details on the offering, value of the Game Shares, terms like whether DLC is covered.
+That sets up the details on the offering, the value of the Game Shares, and terms like whether DLC is covered or not.

 Rewards-Based Crowdfunders are in their own little area and their money as far as I can tell goes almost directly to Double Fine without dealing with many of the steps above, just processing through FIG's website.

 Investors will earn a share of DLC and All Platform Sales

 The agreement explicitly states that DLC is NOT included in the investor's profit share, nor FIG’s.
 Double Fine gets all that money for itself to help support the post-launch development if it does decide to do so as well as its own business.
 Much like IP investors only own a share of the profits from the sale of the game, not anything else such as spinoffs, or in this case DLC.

 Also: VR launches are not covered.
 It is possible this is due to the fact that much like the DLC it isn’t planned to be at launch but possible sometime down the road.
 There is also the fact that Double Fine is developing their first VR game with part of another team right now as an interquel and the costs and challenges for a VR launch are something they will be learning.

 FIG can use money from Backers and Investors on different projects